kuesterst/ThermalPigR/README.md

 setwd(wd)
 ```

-Produce the 15_data using the code of the paper "An approach towards a practicable assessment of neonatal piglet body core temperature using automatic object detection based on thermal images".
+The following steps are used to produce the "15_data" using the code of the paper "An approach towards a practicable assessment of neonatal piglet body core temperature using automatic object detection based on thermal images".

 1. Produce the "ClimateData_15" dataset.
 -> Combine all Excel datasets with ClimateData information (all pens) into one dataset.